 With more anandamide in your system, FAAH won’t break it down as quickly.
 This means the joyous effects will last.

 CBD Oil and Antidepressants: How They Interact

-CBD has positive antidepressant effects.
-However, not enough research has been done to prove this.
-With the research done, many depressive patients want to try CBD while still taking their antidepressants.
+Not enough research has been done to prove this.
+With the research done and many anecdotal stories found online, many depressive patients want to try CBD while still taking their antidepressants.